istio/istio.io/content/en/docs/reference/config/analysis/ist0167/index.md

 selected workload is in ambient mode, the policy has no impact.
 {{< /text >}}

-These messages indicate that the `Sidecar` resource in the example is targeting a workload or namespace which is in ambient mode, meaning that the policy specified in the `Sidecar` resource does not have any effect.
+These messages indicate that the `Sidecar` resource is targeting a workload or namespace which is in ambient mode, meaning that the policy specified in the `Sidecar` resource does not have any effect.

 ## How to resolve